The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 3. “Float like a butterfly, sting like a bee.”

-Inspiration: Ali’s Trainer, Drew Bundini Brown
+Inspiration: Ali’s Coach, Drew Bundini Brown

 4. “Elementary, my dear Watson.”